RGF-team/rgf/Readme.rst

 ::

-    python rgf/test/test.py
+    python tests/test.py

-If you succeeded test, these pages may help you.
+If you succeeded test, these pages may help you:

 1. https://github.com/fukatani/rgf_python/issues/13 (Datasets including string)
-2. https://github.com/fukatani/rgf_python/issues/75 (Temp file capacity is over in kaggle kernel )
+2. https://github.com/fukatani/rgf_python/issues/75 (Temp file capacity is over in kaggle kernel)

 If you can't solve problem, feel free to report as issue.